- Example active heading

 Some alternative lenders quote rates as a percentage per month or per week instead of APR.

-Where it’s used: Short term loans, fee-based lines of credit
+Where it's used: Short-term loans, some fee-based lines of credit.

-A note about term length and interest rates
+A note on term length and interest rates.

 Calculating the true cost of a business loan